maxinator57/Problem-A-min-cost-max-flow/README.md

 # Problem-A-min-cost-max-flow
-Min cosgt max flow - just as it is
+Min cost max flow - just as it is